-FRE 102 FRENCH LANGUAGE AND FRANCOPHONE CULTURES II (3)
+FRE 102 FRENCH LANGUAGE AND FRANCOPHONE CULTURES II (3) A continuation of FRE 101.
+The course emphasizes speaking and understanding of conversational French with

 A continuation of FRE 101.
 The course emphasizes speaking and understanding of conversational French with a continued development of writing and reading skills as well as continued understanding of Francophone cultures and histories.
 Prerequisite: FR 101 or placement test.
 As needed.